openedx/edx-documentation/en_us/course_authors/source/course_features/credit_courses/proctored_exams.rst

 Handle Requests for Retaking a Proctored Exam
 =====================================================

-Course teams might have to manage situations where learners experienced technical difficulties with online proctoring, or other reasons for requesting a chance to retake a proctored exam.
+Course teams might have to assist learners who have experienced technical difficulties with online proctoring, or have other reasons to request permission to retake a proctored exam.
+Learners can contact edX support to request that their proctored exam attempts be cleared.
+Clearing a proctored exam attempt allows a learner to retake a proctored exam.

 .. note:: Deleting a learner's exam attempt clears all submitted answers, and the learner experiences the exam as if for the first time, including making the choice to take the exam with online proctoring, obtaining an exam code, going through the proctoring software setup, and so on.

-If a learner's request for retaking a proctored exam is valid, and you want to delete the record of their exam attempt so that they can retake the exam, follow these steps.
+If a learner needs to retake a proctored exam, follow these steps.

 #.
-Contact edX Support to ask them to delete the exam attempt for the learner.
+Instruct the learner to contact edX Support and request that the support

-#.
-Provide edX Support with the learner's username or email address.
+   team delete the exam attempt.

 #.
-When the exam attempt has been deleted, let the learner know that they can
+When the exam attempt has been deleted, instruct the learner to
    retake the exam.